-Refer to the directions described on the pages of the Gogaku Kamoku (語学科目) in the 2018 Academic Handbook (2018 年度履修要覧/2018 Rishū Yōran).
+• For more information, please refer to the pages on the Gogaku Kamoku (語学科目) in "2019 Academic Handbook (2019 年度履修要覧)".

-ATTENDANCE POLICY
+•ATTENDANCE POLICY

 In language courses offered by CLER, you are expected to actively participate and accomplish in-class tasks and activities.
 This class attendance is essential for your learning, and thus we have set the following rules on the required number of attendance in each course.
-However, meeting the attendance requirement does not guarantee your passing course units; it is only the minimum condition for the final grading, which will be done according to the specific evaluation criteria stated in the syllabus of each course.
+However, meeting the attendance requirement does not guarantee your passing course units; it is only the minimum condition for the final grading, which will be done according to the specified evaluation criteria stated in the syllabus of each course.

-For Attendance Policy of Japanese Language Courses, please refer to the "Japanese Language Program" brochure.
+\For Attendance Policy of Japanese Language Courses, please refer to the "Japanese Language Program" brochure.

-• Twice-a-week courses (Except for Japanese Language Program) The total number of class sessions: 28 per semester The number of attendance required: At least 23 per semester
+• Twice-a-week courses (Except for Japanese Language Program)

+Total number of class sessions: 28 per semester

+Number of attendance required: At least 23 per semester

-• Once-a-week courses (Except for Japanese Language Program) The total number of class sessions: 14 per semester
+• Once-a-week courses (Except for Japanese Language Program)

+Total number of class sessions: 14 per semester

-The number of attendance required: At least 11 per semester
+Number of attendance required: At least 11 per semester